-• Consider the impact of mark-to-market accounting.
-Consider whether additional training or updates on application of mark-to-market accounting rules or other risk metrics would be useful for the audit committee members and the internal audit team.
+- Consider the impact of mark-to-market accounting (SFAS 157).
+Consider whether additional training or updates on application of SFAS 157 or other risk metrics would be useful for the audit committee members and the internal audit team. - Consider the impact of projected results on current and future compensation arrangements. - Consider the adequacy of reserves.

-- Consider the impact of projected results on current and future compensation arrangements. - Consider the adequacy of reserves. - Consider any impairment issues. - Consider the impact of declines in the value of investment securities and pension plan assets. - Monitor changes to the accounting standards affecting the company generally.
+- Consider any impairment issues (for example, under SFAS 142 or 144). - Consider the impact of declines in the value of investment securities and pension plan assets. - Monitor changes to the FASB standards affecting the company generally.